Separation is Optimal for LQR under Intermittent Feedback: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:equivalent problem}}

 The proof follows mostly from \cite[Chapter 8, Lemma 6.1]{aastrom2012introduction}.
-However, noisy observations have been considered in~\cite{aastrom2012introduction} without a switch and delay.
+However, noisy observations have been considered in~\cite{aastrom2012introduction} without a scheduling mechanism and delay.
 We will show that the proof is valid for both intermittent observations and delay.

 First of all, let's rewrite the objective as

 and let

 Now, let us define a telescoping operation